Insulin, Your Pump & Water: protect it when you get wet

 If you would like your child to stay connected to his insulin pump during wet activities, but his insulin pump is not waterproof, there are a few strategies you can try…

-- experimenting with flexible waterproof bags (like those used for storing your camera or wallet when boating, snorkelling, or other potentially-drenching activities) may yield positive results.
+Experimenting with flexible waterproof bags (like those used for storing your camera or wallet when boating, snorkelling, or other potentially-drenching activities) may yield positive results.
 We suggest an online search for “roll-top waterproof bag” or “roll-top dry bag” to see what you can find.
 What you’re looking for is something that will keep the water out, while still allowing the insulin pump tubing to exit the bag (allowing it to connect to your child’s body), without pinching the tubing and thus interfering with insulin delivery.

+Even if your child’s pump is guaranteed waterproof, before diving in it may be wise to check for cracks around the battery compartment and the cartridge cap.
+If the case is compromised, so will the pump’s waterproof quality.
 (Although it may still be under warranty, it would be a pain to go without an insulin pump as you wait for a replacement to arrive – especially if your family is on vacation at a pristine lake miles away from civilization!)

 The above information was adapted with permission from The Alberta Children’s Hospital Diabetes Clinic information handouts.